nvkelso/carto-css-map-styling/README.md

 #File structure

-* MSS for the CSS styling definition
+* MSS for the CSS styling definition (with new 2.0 syntax)
-* MML for the datasources and their layering
+* MML for the datasources and their layering (Carto 2.0 allows both JSON and XML formats)
 * cascadnik/carto 2.0: data source definition can be inline or an import in the MML (easy in XML format, harder in JSON?)